 For seminar requests, you will list eight seminars you are interested in taking.
 Students in the Honor Scholar Program do not request first-year seminars because they are assigned to their seminars.

+Be Yourself!
 This is a strange imperative.
 Can you not be yourself?
+Where do you look to find yourself so that you can be yourself?
 What could stop you from being yourself?
-Where do you look to find yourself so that you can be yourself?
-Can you fail to be yourself?
 If the exhortation is paradoxical, we nonetheless hear it all the time in advertisements, films, music, literature, and even mission statements for liberal arts colleges.
 Why do we have to make an effort to be ourselves?
 Our seminar will try to understand what it means to “be yourself” by tracing the history of this modern ethic of authenticity.
-We’ll track the idea that each one of us has our own way of realizing our humanity by closely reading works from Augustine, James Baldwin, Joan Didion, Jean-Jacques Rousseau, Alexis de Tocqueville, Johann Herder, and others.
+We’ll track the idea that each one of us has our own way of realizing our humanity by closely reading works from Joan Didion, James Baldwin, Augustine, Jean-Jacques Rousseau, Michele de Montaigne, Herman Melville, and others.

 Campus Sustainability 101